 In 1976, Wendy’s Goes Public

 Wendy’s stock is traded on the NASDAQ.
 The company issued one million shares in September of 1976.
 You could buy a share at twenty-eight dollars, which is equivalent to $126.75 in 2020.
-Another way of looking at it — in 1976, the company raised $28 million for its IPO.
-In 2020, the company would have raised $126 million.
+Another way of looking at it — in 1976, the company raised $28 million for its IPO, equivalent to $126 million in 2020

 In 1977, the First Wendy’s Commercial Aired

 Some of Wendy’s early commercials that are still remembered today.
 They are the ones with the tagline “Where’s the Beef?” — meaning you get more meat with a Wendy’s hamburger.
 Over the years, Dave Thomas appeared in over 800 Wendy’s commercials.

 In 1979, the First Salad Bar Is Introduced to the Fast Food Industry

 Previously, the salad bar was available in many restaurants, but never in the fast-food industry until 1979, when Wendy’s gave it a try.
 It lasted for 27 years and was phased out in 2006.